 Financial Literacy Month may be ending, but you should never stop learning!

 Each year, companies like Consolidated Credit mark April by encouraging people to build financial literacy so they can lead financially healthy lives.
-But even though Financial Literacy Month has gone, we encourage people to continue using all the free resources and education programs we have available.
+We encourage people to continue using all the free resources and education programs we have available.

 “National Financial Literacy Month helps us raise awareness of all the great financial resources that we offer,” says Gary Herman, President of Consolidated Credit, “but building financial literacy is essential year-round.
 You should never stop learning about finance.
 The more you know, the more likely you are to be able to handle any financial challenges that life throws at you.”